izihawa/summa/docs/query-dsl.md

 ```

 ## BooleanQuery
-`BooleanQuery` allowes to combine multiple queries into a single one.
+Allowes to combine multiple queries into a single one.
 ```json
 {
   "boolean": {